-Teledyne Princeton Instruments ArcTec cooling technology cools SOPHIA-XO's CCD assisted by air drawn into the camera by an internal fan mounted on the rear of the camera.
+Teledyne Princeton Instruments ArcTec cooling technology cools Sophia 4096B's CCD assisted by air drawn into the camera by an internal fan mounted on the rear of the camera.
 The circulating air then vents out through slots on the side panels.
 By default, the fan is always in operation and air-cooling of both the CCD and the internal electronics occurs continuously.
 In most cases, the low-vibration fan action does not adversely affect image acquisition.

-In those applications where the fan's vibration could reduce image quality the internal fan can be disabled on the Sensor Expander within LightField.
+However, in some applications, the fan's vibration could reduce image quality.
+In these instances, the internal fan can be disabled on the Sensor Expander within LightField.

-- When SOPHIA-XO is air cooled (i.e., no external coolant circulator is in use,) the internal fan can be disabled for a brief period (i.e., a few seconds.)
-Sensors within SOPHIA-XO monitor its temperature and will reactivate the fan before temperatures within the camera rise too much. - When SOPHIA-XO is cooled using an external coolant circulator, the internal fan can be safely disabled for a longer period.
+- When Sophia 4096B is being air cooled (i.e., no external coolant circulator is in use,) the internal fan can be disabled for a brief period (i.e., a few seconds.)
+Sensors within Sophia 4096B monitor its temperature and will reactivate the fan before temperatures within the camera rise too much. - When Sophia 4096B is being cooled using an external coolant circulator, the internal fan can be safely disabled for a longer period.
 As with air cooled applications, internal sensors monitor the temperature and will reactivate the fan if necessary.